 I get choppy performance when streaming my desktop?

 Make sure your computer is wired to your router and not wirelessly connected.
-You need at least an 802.11 AC Router and it is recommended to use a 5 GHz connection.
-You will need a desktop computer and dedicated GPU to stream fast action games.
-Also make sure to disable NVidia Gamestream.
+You need at least an 802.11 AC Router and it is required to use a 5 GHz connection.

 I get a black screen when trying to watch Netflix, Hulu or other streaming service?